Planning a vacation to the island of Kauai in 2022? Well you’re in for the trip of a lifetime!

 29. Gawk At The Rainbow Eucalyptus Trees

-One of my favorite things to do in Kauai was visit the rainbow eucalyptus trees.
+One of my favorite off the beaten path things to do in Kauai is to visit the rainbow eucalyptus trees.
 Up close, these unique trees shine green, orange, and red; a fascinating work of art.

 In Kauai, there are many places where you can see these rainbow eucalyptus trees.
 Here are two places you can find these trees: